Museums Advocacy Day Success Stories – American Alliance of Museums

 Provide Your Museum’s Posters and Brochures for the Congressional Office

-“At the Museum Advocacy Day in February 2010, I was part of a delegation of Massachusetts museum representatives who visited the office of newly elected Sen. Scott Brown.
-In addition to presenting advocacy day issues to the senator’s staff and meeting Sen. Brown briefly, the group learned that the office brochure rack was empty and the walls were largely bare.
+“At [a previous] Museum Advocacy Day, I was part of a delegation of Massachusetts museum representatives who visited the office of [a] newly elected [Senator].
+In addition to presenting advocacy day issues to the senator’s staff and meeting him briefly, the group learned that the office brochure rack was empty and the walls were largely bare.
 Encouraged by the staff, Historic New England immediately sent brochures for our Massachusetts museums to be available in the reception room.
 Historic New England staff then selected three historic images from our collections to represent the Senator’s career, including a historic bicycling scene, a natural scene reflecting environmental interest and a view of the Massachusetts State House where he once served.
 Framed photos, crediting Historic New England, were sent and now hang in the office reception room where they are viewed by dozens of visitors every day.
 Thanks to Museum Advocacy Day, Historic New England directly increased its visibility in Washington and before many Massachusetts constituents, and contributed to building visibility for all museums through our Senate office.”

 —Carl R. Nold, President and CEO, Historic New England